Generic Name: ethinyl estradiol and norgestimate (ETH i nil ES tra DYE ol and nor JES ti mate)

 Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not take Ortho-Cyclen if you smoke and are over 35 years old.

 Before taking this medicine

-Ortho-Cyclen can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking birth control pills.
+Stop using this medicine and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking Ortho-Cyclen.

 You should not take Ortho-Cyclen if you have: